 Students may participate in a Pathway’s curriculum without completing all the Pathway requirements and may participate in and/or complete more than one Pathway.
 Completion of a Pathway is recognized in students' Medical Student Performance Evaluation (MSPE) and with a certificate at graduation.

-Explore all 5 Pathway programs.
+Explore all Pathway programs.

-This Pathway provides medical students with the information and experiences necessary to practice in underserved communities worldwide.
+The Global Health Pathway provides medical students with the information and experiences necessary to practice in underserved communities worldwide.
 Founded in 2004, this Pathway is designed for students interested in research or clinical practice in resource-poor settings and with international communities.
 Dr. Susan Graham serves as the director of this Pathway, which is administered by the Department of Global Health.